yenalbert/round-robin-pairings/README.md

 # round-robin-pairings

-The RoundRobin class will return a list of tuples (pairs of names) to represent the different teams when given a list of names.
+The RoundRobin class will return a list of tuples (pairs of names) to represent distinct and unique teams when given a list of names.

 The parameter for the constructor will be a list of names.

 This class is perfect for these purposes:
  - Say you are organizing an academic conference, and you want to schedule each attendee to have a one-on-one meeting with each other attendee.